Alison Roman: Personal life

-Roman has lived in Brooklyn, New York since at least 2018.
+Roman has lived in Brooklyn, New York, since at least 2018.
 She describes herself as "half-Jewish" and regularly celebrates Passover and other religious holidays since moving to New York.
+She married producer Max Cantor on September 9, 2023.
+On their first anniversary, Roman announced the couple was expecting their first child via her Instagram page.
+On January 23, 2025, Roman posted a photo of newborn son Charlie Davis Roman Cantor, noting that he had been born "almost a month early".